 Creditors typically won’t offer you credit if they can’t access your credit reporting file, so a freeze prevents you or others from opening accounts in your name.
-Each state has its own rules about credit freezes and how much you pay for them.
+Security freezes can be useful in preventing an identity thief from opening a new credit account in your name.

-Forty-seven states and the District of Columbia have security freeze laws.
+Forty-seven states and the District of Columbia have laws that govern the procedures and requirements for security freezes and how much you can pay for them.
 For the remaining states (Alabama, Michigan, and Missouri), the nationwide credit reporting companies have voluntarily given residents the opportunity to place freezes.
 Freezes are generally free for victims of identity theft, but in some states others may be charged a fee.